Finding the best web hosting requires an understanding of what your website needs.

 The 100% uptime myth – Like ‘unlimited’ bandwidth, 100% uptime doesn’t really exist.
 A few years ago, Rackspace were in disputes with the ASA for using the slogan ‘100% uptime guaranteed‘.

 The reality is that Rackspace’s ‘guarantee’ simply states that they’ll entitle customers to a refund if their servers go down.
 Always read the fine print and know what your host’s uptime really is.

-Location matters – If your web host’s data centre is located in a city that regularly receives blizzards, storms, or power outages, you’re more likely to have down time.
-This is another good reason to use a CDN (content delivery network), so that your files are hosted on multiple servers around the world, instead of just from one single server.
+Location matters – If your web hosting company’s data centre is located in a city that regularly receives blizzards, storms, or power outages, you’re more likely to have down time.
+This is one good reason to use a content delivery network (CDN) like CloudFlare or MaxCDN, so that your files are hosted on multiple servers around the world, instead of from one single server.